testit-tms/migrators/Migrators/Importer/Readme.md

 - tms.privateToken - token for access to the Test IT server
 - tms.certValidation - enable/disable certificate validation (Default value - true)
 - tms.importToExistingProject - enable/disable import to existing project in the Test IT server (Default value - false)
 - tms.projectName - custom name of the project in the Test IT server (Default value - name of the project in the export system)
+- tms.timeout - timeout for clients in seconds, default - 10 minutes (600)

 2. Run the Importer with the following command: